slimane-swift/SecureHanger/README.md

 You can reuse connection for the host.

 Note: You need to manage connection life time on your own.
-The `ClientConnection` should be released/closed with `close` method.
+The `SecureClientConnection` should be released/closed with `close` method.

 Here is an example.